airpair/expressjs-and-passportjs-sessions-deep-dive/post.md

 Synopsis
-> There are some major optimizations (bottleknecks) you can create by passing through your ExpressJS Middleware with a fine tooth comb.
-I was originally stuck for 6 hours on middleware issues while settings up PassportJS the second time round after noticing 10,000,000+ sessions in mongo with my first implementation from 2013.
-There's lots of good stuff in here for all levels of nodejs developer building on express.
-The main take away is to watch out for is **the order you add ExpressJS Middleware** to your app.
+> There are major optimizations (bottleknecks) you can spot by passing through your `ExpressJS Middleware` with a fine tooth comb.
+I was originally stuck for 6 hours on a middleware issue while settings up PassportJS the second time round after noticing 10,000,000+ sessions in AirPair's MongoDB production instance in late 2014.
+There's good stuff in this deep dive for all levels of nodejs developers building on express.
+The main take away is **watch out for the order you add ExpressJS Middleware** to your app.
 As I'll cover more than once below, a tiny swap in middleware order can have HUGE consequences.

 <sub>Post first published Oct 2014, Updated Aug 2015</sub>